dmurvihill/motion-sdk/CONTRIBUTING.md

 Node 18 prints some warnings to the console about `--experimental-vm-modules`.
 This config is needed for Jest to support ESM, and the warning can only be suppressed in Node 20 or later.

+# Contributor License Agreement

+You will be asked to sign a [Contributor License Agreement](https://gist.github.com/dmurvihill/081d5f0fec0e455913ca80b34229db15), which helps me support the project by offering commercial licenses.
+Please reach out if you are making an exceptional contribution and wish to negotiate a royalty.